tatumio/doc/docs/rpc/evm-blockchains/chiliz-rpc-documentation/README.md

-# Horizen EON RPC documentation
+# Chiliz Blockchain RPC Documentation

-Powered by Horizen, EON is a fully EVM-compatible sidechain and smart contract platform built with massive scalability in mind.
-Interact with this blockchain network via JSON-RPC methods.
+Welcome to the Chiliz Blockchain RPC Documentation, your gateway to seamless interaction with the Chiliz blockchain.
+This documentation empowers developers, businesses, and blockchain enthusiasts to access and utilize the Chiliz blockchain's features via RPC (Remote Procedure Call).